Rewzilla/c-debugging-tips/howto/asan.md

 # How to use the AddressSanitizer (ASAN)

-The AddressSanitizer (ASAN) is a compile-time instrumentation module which allows a program to _immediatly_ detect run time errors and print verbose diagnostic information about what went wrong.
+The AddressSanitizer (ASAN) is a compile-time instrumentation module which allows a program to _immediately_ detect run time errors and print verbose diagnostic information about what went wrong.
 In other words, ASAN can be compiled into your program when you build it and will identify problems that occur when the program is run.
 ASAN can detect all kinds of bugs, including buffer overflows, use after frees, double frees, and memory leaks.

-This is useful in debugging subtle bugs because often times a bug may corrupt memory silently in the background with no immediate observable affect, and this issue won't be noticable until later on in the program's execution when the side-effects of that corruption causes an observable crash.
+This is useful in debugging subtle bugs because often times a bug may corrupt memory silently in the background with no immediate observable affect, and this issue won't be noticeable until later on in the program's execution when the side-effects of that corruption causes an observable crash.
 That makes it difficult to identify the true root cause, since we are only ever able to investigate its side-effects down the line.

-ASAN solves this compiling in additional run time checks which cause the program to fail _immediatly_ when the first problem occurs and print detailed information about what happened.
+ASAN solves this compiling in additional run time checks which cause the program to fail _immediately_ when the first problem occurs and print detailed information about what happened.

 Debugging a program with ASAN is very easy.
 Simply compile your program with the `clang` compiler, add ASAN (the `-fsanitize=address` flag), add debugging symbols (the `-g` flag) and then run it.
 For instance...